Victoria and Albert Museum: Musical instruments

-Paintings (and miniatures)
+Paintings and miniatures

 The collection includes about 1130 British and 650 European oil paintings, 6800 British watercolours, pastels and 2000 miniatures, for which the museum holds the national collection.
-Also on loan to the museum, from Her Majesty the Queen Elizabeth II, are the Raphael Cartoons: the seven surviving (there were ten) full-scale designs for tapestries in the Sistine Chapel, of the lives of Peter and Paul from the Gospels and the Acts of the Apostles.
+Also on loan to the museum, from His Majesty the King Charles III, are the Raphael Cartoons: the seven surviving (there were ten) full-scale designs for tapestries in the Sistine Chapel, of the lives of Peter and Paul from the Gospels and the Acts of the Apostles.
 There is also on display a fresco by Pietro Perugino, dated 1522, from the church of Castello at Fontignano (Perugia) which is amongst the painter's last works.
 One of the largest objects in the collection is the Spanish retable of St George, c.
 1400, 670 x 486 cm, in tempera on wood, consisting of numerous scenes and painted by Andrés Marzal De Sax in Valencia.

 19th-century British artists are well represented.
 John Constable and J. M. W. Turner are represented by oil paintings, watercolours and drawings.
 One of the most unusual objects on display is Thomas Gainsborough's experimental showbox with its back-lit landscapes, which he painted on glass, which allowed them to be changed like slides.
 Other landscape painters with works on display include Philip James de Loutherbourg, Peter De Wint and John Ward.